itscola/KateClient/README.md

 This is no problem , I always create most of the classes during the programming design phase.

 # The official repositories
-The official repositories is https://github.com/itscola/KateClient.
+The official repositories is https://github.com/itscola/KateClient .
-If you found KateClient from another link, well ,it's fake link。
+If you found KateClient from another link, well ,The link is fake.